lulzzz/GoFish/README.md

 - Payment Processing
 - Shipping & Logistics
 - Merchants - Fishermen sell to merchants who then communicate with punters on their behalf
-- iOs / Android app consuming the same services
+- iOs / Android app consuming the same services (Xamarin?)